LAION-AI/CLIP_benchmark/README.md

  (see <https://cocodataset.org/#home> for instructions on how to download)

+ Note that for using COCO, you also need to install `pycocotools`, using:

+ `pip install pycocotools`

 ### API

 You can also use the API directly.
 This is especially useful if your model